lifepillar/vim-colortemplate/Readme.md

 - Can display information about the highlight group under the cursor.
 - …And more!
 To get started, see `:help ft-colortemplate`.

-Colortemplate allows you to answer the following questions about your
+Colortemplate allows you to answer questions about your colorscheme, such as:
-colorscheme:

 - Are those two colors different enough to be used as a foreground and background pair?